 The process for applying for a green card from within the United States is called Adjustment of Status (AOS).
 When you use AOS, you’ll be able to stay in the United States while your application is processed, even if your visa expires before your green card is approved.
+Boundless offers adjustment of status support without the high price tag.
+Learn more about what we do to help.

 The alternative to AOS is consular processing, which is when you apply for a green card from outside the United States.
 When you use consular processing, your green card will be processed by your nearest U.S. consulate or embassy, and you’ll remain outside the United States until your green card is approved.
+Boundless can also help prepare your green card application if you choose to go the consular processing route.

 Both AOS and consular processing have their own timelines, application forms, supporting documents, and costs, but the green card eligibility requirements are identical.
 You should give some thought to which process best suits your individual circumstances.
+You can even take Boundless’ quick quiz to help determine which path is best for you.

 - Adjustment of Status Timeline